-- Art collectors want a presentation that is personal to their space.
+- Art collectors often want a presentation that is personal to their space.

-- Framing is a distinct speciality.
-The service of your professional framer is a valuable step in this process.
+- Framing art photography is a distinct speciality.
+The service of your professional framer, as well as your dialog with them, is a valuable step in this process.

-- Shipping framed work requires acrylic, rather than glass.
+- Shipping framed work uses acrylic, rather than glass.
 Many art collectors prefer to have this replaced with quality picture glass, necetating a trip to a local framer.

 - Shipping costs of unframed work is significantly lower.

 - The 100% money back guarantee is feasible based on the cost of unframed art.
 Custom framing generally cannot be returned.